zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Francesca: I didn’t even know we had an on-site day care.

-Jorge: It’s something new the company is offering t o working parents.
+Jorge: It’s something new the company is offering to working parents.
 It’s a big perk and it’s great not having to drop off and pick  up my kids from a separate daycare every day.

 Francesca: That’s nice.